Human-aligned AI Model Cards with Weighted Hierarchy Architecture: Evaluation

 \subsubsection{Answer for RQ2}

-Participants read faster, preferred the CRAI--MCF structure for consultation, and reported clearer procedures.
-These outcomes support \textbf{readability}.
-Pooled A/B preference is 93.5\% for rapid comprehension and 96.8\% for consultation (Table~\ref{tab:ab-forest}).
+The pilot practitioner study provides initial evidence that CRAI-MCF improves \textbf{readability} and perceived \textbf{comparability}.
+Participants generally preferred the CRAI-MCF structure for rapid comprehension, consultation, and procedural clarity.
+Pooled A/B preference was 93.5\% for comprehension and 96.8\% for consultation (Table\ref{tab:ab-forest}).

 For \textbf{comparability}, all respondents agreed that the multi-level structure improves cross-module comparability (23/23).
 The fixed eight-module grid and the scoring workflow give a common basis for like-for-like review, so models can be compared at the same module level rather than through heterogeneous narratives.
-The effect holds across three distinct domains (general, medical, creative), indicating that cross-model comparison is rigorous and not tied to a single use case.
+The effect holds across three distinct domains (general, medical, creative).

 Participants asked for evidence fields within existing modules (e.g., links to evaluation scripts, configuration hashes, incident reporting, uncertainty indicators) rather than new dimensions.
-This shows that finer granularity is acceptable when tied to verifiable artifacts, and suggests a direct lever for RQ1: improve completeness by populating evidence in known gaps instead of expanding the schema.
+This suggests that finer granularity is acceptable when tied to verifiable artifacts, and points to a practical path for improving completeness by populating evidence in known gaps rather than expanding the schema.